shariq1989/cookbook/content/recipe/braised_short_ribs.md

 {{< figure src="/images/bsr2.jpg" class="instructionFigure">}}

 4. In the same pot, add carrots, celery, and onion.
 Cook until the onions become translucent and soften.
-5. Next, add garlic, tomato paste, Better than Bouillion, and flour.
+5. Next, add garlic, tomato paste, Better than Bouillon, and flour.
 Stir to build a roux for another 2 minutes.

 {{< figure src="/images/bsr3.jpg" class="instructionFigure">}}